nickassafkirk/cooking-with-katie/README.md

   #### - Site Owner Goals:

   * The site owner wishes to increase their online awareness and attract new users to their site.
-  * The site owner want's to commercialize the site by exposing users to targetted advertising banners.
-  * The site owner wishes to increase revenues by selling advertising space to advertising partners.
   * The site owner wishes to increase their social media followers by linking to their social media accounts.
   * The site owner wishes to create an engaged user group by attracting users to create accounts and subscribe to newsletter.
   * The site owner wants to increase the sites traffic and credibility by allowing users to submit their own recipes.